Join us on an epic gap year program through Costa Rica to spot spider monkeys in the rainforests, surf the waves and relax on the tropical beaches!

-This six-week mini semester program offers you an enriching and inspiring experience in Costa Rica.
-Welcome to one of the happiest countries on earth, perhaps stemming from the laid back Tico outlook combined with the incredible model of eco-stewardship Costa Rica boasts.
-During the six weeks you will get to experience hands-on animal conservation, permaculture, trekking through the epic Costa Rican rainforests, relaxing yoga and meditation, and endless beaches.
+Welcome to one of the happiest countries on earth, perhaps stemming from the laid-back Tico outlook combined with the incredible model of eco-stewardship Costa Rica boasts.
+During the six weeks you will get to experience hands-on animal conservation with sloths and monkeys, trekking through the epic Costa Rican rainforests, endless beaches, and relaxing yoga and meditation.

 After a week of hard work and animal snuggles, head over to Jaco beach where you will get to try your hand at surfing.
-This is no ordinary surf camp though; you will get one on one coaching with video analysis of how to improve your riding!
-This journey will continue on to a permaculture campsite that we have known and loved for years, followed by a week of adventure in the Golfito area.
-Take a trip to the windswept and remote Cabo Natural Reserve to give a hand to a turtle or two before taking a much needed moment of decompression with a yoga and meditation retreat.
-You will move north from here to absorb yourself in neon green beauty to two unmissable rainforest areas.
+You will also take a trip to the windswept and remote Cabo Natural Reserve to give a hand to a turtle or two before taking a much-needed moment of decompression with a yoga and meditation retreat.
+You will move north from here to absorb yourself in neon green beauty in two rainforest areas.

 Take a peek outside the plane window to get your first glimpse of Central America as you arrive to San Jose.
 Start your journey off right by enjoying the most common, delicious local cuisine, Gallo Pinto.
 Wake up to the sights, sounds and smells of a Latino capital!
-San Jose is surrounded by lush rainforests and is home to just 300,000 people.
-San Jose is a busy commercial hub surrounded by amazing rainforest mountains behind.
+San Jose is a busy commercial hub surrounded by amazing rainforest mountains.
 Amidst the small, winding streets you will get to see a great mix of European architecture.

 Spend your final day in Jaco furthering exploring the coastline, surfing or swimming in the warm, salty Pacific Ocean.
 Any activities you choose are optional so make sure to have a good look into all that the surrounding area has to offer.